cgalab/monos/README.md

 # Input/Output

-Reads GraphML (.graphml) or  wavefront (.obj) format that describes a polygon.
+Reads GraphML (.graphml) format that describes a polygon.
 Writes .obj format with 3D coordinates which can be imported into programs like Blender.